 MATTHEW BONIFACIO (Director, Producer; Jonathan): Matthew Bonifacio is an award-winning director, producer, writer, and Film Independent Spirit Award nominee.
-His directorial feature film debut, Lbs., was an official selection of the 2004 Sundance Film Festival and was nominated for the Alfred P. Sloan Award.
-Lbs., co-written and produced by Matthew, had a limited release in 2010 with the #1 per-screen-average in the country its opening weekend.
+His directorial feature film debut, “Lbs.,” was an official selection of the 2004 Sundance Film Festival and was nominated for the Alfred P. Sloan Award.
+“Lbs.,” co-written and produced by Matthew, had a limited release in 2010 with the #1 per-screen-average in the country its opening weekend.
 The film went on to play in seven cities, earned a 90% Fresh rating by Top Critics on Rotten Tomatoes, and was selected by Bilge Ebiri as a New York Magazine Critics’ Pick.
-In 2011, Lbs. was nominated for the John Cassavetes Award at the Film Independent Spirit Awards.
+In 2011, “Lbs.” was nominated for the John Cassavetes Award at the Film Independent Spirit Awards.

-Matthew directed and produced his second feature film, Amexicano (co-starring Raul Castillo), which made its world premiere at the 2007 Tribeca Film Festival.
+Matthew directed and produced his second feature film, “Amexicano” (Raul Castillo’s feature film debut), which made its world premiere at the 2007 Tribeca Film Festival.
 The film had a limited theatrical release and was highly praised by critics from Variety, The New York Times, Village Voice, and New York Daily News.

-Matthew’s award-winning short films have screened at the Tribeca Film Festival (2006, 2011, 2012, 2013), Palm Springs International Shortfest, Aspen Shortsfest, Florida Film Festival, Williamstown Film Festival, Nantucket Film Festival, Maui Film Festival, Heartland Film Festival, Sarasota Film Festival, Flickerfest International Short Film Festival, St. Louis Film Festival, Outfest Los Angeles, and many others.
+Matthew’s award-winning short films have screened at the Tribeca Film Festival (2006, 2011, 2012, 2013, 2019), Palm Springs International Shortfest, Aspen Shortsfest, Florida Film Festival, Williamstown Film Festival, Nantucket Film Festival, Maui Film Festival, Heartland Film Festival, Sarasota Film Festival, Flickerfest International Short Film Festival, St. Louis Film Festival, Outfest Los Angeles, and many others.

 He has directed and produced commercials that have won Telly and Cine Golden Eagle Awards.
-He also won a Special Achievement Award for Direction at the Intercom/Chicago International Film Festival.
+Matthew also won a Special Achievement Award for Direction at the Intercom/Chicago International Film Festival.